ct-clmsn/pyzmq-collectives/README.md

 ### Configuring Distributed Program Execution

-This library requires the use of environment variables to configure distributed runs of SPMD applications.
+This library requires the use of environment variables to configure distributed runs of SPMD style applications.

 Users are required to supply each of the following environment variables to correctly run programs: